What is evergreen content and why should you create it?

 Creating regular content for your website, and staying on top of it, can be tough.
 Let alone worrying about whether your content will become evergreen or not.

 But it’s the evergreen content that will help to develop your brand awareness, establish authority in your industry and build the reputation of your business.
 Your content will become more and more popular.
 And as we know, the more readers you have, the more your email list is likely to grow.
 And the bigger your email list, the more potential customers you have.

 So what next?
 Why not let us help you with one of our packages:

-Sign up to one of our monthly packages and let us relieve your content headache so you can get back to what you’re good at.
+Sign up to our Monthly Package and let us relieve your content headache so you can get back to what you’re good at.

 Once we’ve created a content schedule with you, we’ll proofread your copy, upload and format your posts in WordPress, source & resize suitable images, add optimum SEO data, create and send branded email campaigns, and share your posts across your social networks.

 We’ll even set up monthly reporting and regular meetings with you so you know how your content strategy is performing.